ScyllaDB University Live | Free Virtual Training Event

 • Secondary indexes (SI)

-If you plan to use any of the above features or multi-DC deployment, create a Standard cluster.
+If you need to use any of the above features, create a Standard and disable tablets.

 Standard Clusters¶